 You can give someone a compliment.

-You can read a self-improvement book or an inspiring biography.
+You can read a self-improvement book or listen to an educational podcast.

 You can learn something new.